-Cordoba is the capital of the Cordoba Province and a popular inclusion in many tailor-made itineraries.
-Second only to Buenos Aires in terms of population, the city is an enthralling mix of old and new and a gateway to the northwest - a stirring Andean landscape of deep amber canyons, jagged hilltops and salt lakes frequented by Andean flamingos.
+Second only to Buenos Aires in terms of population, the city of Córdoba is an enthralling mix of old and new and a gateway to the northwest – a stirring Andean landscape of rolling grasslands, deep amber canyons and vast salt lakes.

-Cordoba was founded in the 16th century when the Spanish settler Jeronimo Luis de Cabrera was tasked with forming a settlement in the Punilla Valley and it has grown steadily ever since.
-In the Old Town you'll find Argentina's oldest cathedral, which is distinct for its extraordinary mishmash of 17th and 18th century architectural styles.
+Córdoba was founded in the 16th century when the Spanish settler Jeronimo Luis de Cabrera was tasked with forming a settlement in the Punilla Valley and it has grown steadily ever since.
+In the Old Town you'll find Argentina's oldest cathedral, which is distinct for its extraordinary mishmash of 17th- and 18th-century architectural styles.
 Here, too, is Argentina's oldest university, the National University of Córdoba, which the Jesuits established in the 17th century, and which today gives the city a youthful vivacity.
 And, on its outskirts, charming estancia's dot the countryside, offering authentic gaucho experiences and a welcome break from the bustle of town.